-Symptom Possible Cause Corrective Action The equipment is showned The battery is out of charge or damaged.
-Install a fully charged battery or new battery.
-The equipment is charged The charging part of the therapy module Replace the therapy main control board. too slowly. is damaged.
-A shock cannot be delivered The key is damaged.
+Symptom Possible Cause Corrective Action The battery is out of charge or Install a fully charged battery or new battery.
+The equipment is charged damaged. too slowly.
+The charging part of the therapy Replace the therapy main control board. module is damaged.
+A shock cannot be The key is damaged.
 Perform user selftest to locate the failure.
-If the discharge key is damaged, user selftest will be by pressing the Shock failed.
-Replace the therapy main control board. button on the equipment's front panel in Manual Defib The Charge Button fails to be pressed Replace or reshuffle the silica gel key.
-Mode or AED Mode. down effectively due to the failure or Mode of AED Mode. dislocated silica gel keypad.
+If delivered by pressing the the discharge key is damaged, user selftest Shock button on the will be failed.
+Replace the therapy main equipment's front panel in control board.
+Manual Defib Mode or The Charge Button fails to be pressed Replace or reshuffle the silica gel key.
+AED Mode. down effectively due to the failure or ALD Wode. dislocated silica gel keypad.
 The message.
 "Disarming The self-disarming circuit of the therapy Replace the therapy main control board.
 Failed" is displayed. module is damaged.
-The equipment can be Too high or too low patient impedance is 1.
-Ensure good connection between the patient properly charged, but the detected. and electrode pad. energy is disarmed 1.
+The equipment can be Too high or too low patient impedance 1.
+Ensure good connection between the properly charged, but the is detected. patient and electrode pad. energy is disarmed 1.
 The electrode pads are detached from 2.
-If the problem persists, replace the electrode automatically at the the patient. pads. completion of charging or 2.
+If the problem persists, replace the automatically at the the patient. electrode pads. completion of charging or 2.
 The electrode pads are damaged. when the equipment is The therapy main control board is Replace the therapy main control board. being discharged. damaged.
 Defibrillation malfunction.
 The Defibrillation hardware circuit is Replace the therapy main control board. defective.